DigitalMediaServer/DigitalMediaServer/src/main/resources/images/clients/README.txt

-This directory contains images of renderers which are shown on the Status tab when UMS identifies that renderer.
+This directory contains images of renderers which are shown on the Status tab when DMS identifies that renderer.

 These images typically follow the same convention:
    - A photo of the renderer.